-HyperRAM is a pSRAM device with HyperBus low signal count, Double Data Rate (DDR) interfaces.
-The DDR protocol transfers two 8-bit data per clock cycle on the DQ input/output pads.
-HyperBus consists 8-bit wide DQ signals, a 16-bit wide data can be transferred in one clock cycle.
+HyperRAM is a pSRAM device with HyperBus or HyperBus-Extend-IO, both are low signal count, Double Data Rate (DDR) interfaces.
+The DDR protocol transfers two 8-bit or two 16-bit data per clock cycle on the DQ input/output pins.
+HyperBus consists 8-bit wide DQ signals, a 16-bit wide data can be transferred in one clock cycle and HyperBus-Extend-IO consists 16-bit wide DQ signals, a 32-bit wide data can be transferred in one clock cycle.
 All inputs and outputs are LV-CMOS compatible.
+Each HyperRAM devices may have different features depends on its device names.
+For example, HyperRAM 2.1.
+The HyperRAM 2.1 device is a one of HyperRAM devices with low signal count including 8 DQ pins, Double Data Rate (DDR) HyperBus interface, that achieves much higher speed read and write throughput.